Sterling K. Brown: 2016–2022: Breakthrough and This is Us

 During this time, he had high-profile supporting roles in several feature films.
 Brown portrayed Joseph Spell in the historical drama Marshall (2017), N'Jobu in the Marvel Cinematic Universe film Black Panther, and Ronald Williams in the A24 independent film Waves (2019).
 In June 2018, Brown gave the commencement address at his alma mater Stanford University.
 He appeared as a guest star in the NYPD sitcom Brooklyn Nine-Nine, and earned critical acclaim for his role as Philip Davidson, a dentist under investigation for murdering his business partner.
-He was nominated for an Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series in 2018 for this performance.
+He was nominated for a Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series in 2018 for this performance.
 The following year he had a recurring role in the third season of The Marvelous Mrs. Maisel in 2019.
 He portrayed Reggie, the manager of the fictional singer Shy Baldwin (Leroy McClain).
 For his performance he received a Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series nomination.
 In August 2019, he was announced at D23 Expo and on Twitter as the voice of Lieutenant Destin Mattias in Frozen 2.

 From 2019 to 2020, he narrated the Disney+ documentary series One Day at Disney.
 He portrayed Leo McGarry, replacing the late John Spencer in the HBO Max special A West Wing Special to Benefit When We All Vote (2020).
 Brown took a recurring voice role as Michael Angelo in the Netflix animated comedy series Big Mouth (2020).
 He continued playing voice roles in Hulu's animated science fiction series Solar Opposites and Apple TV+'s animated children's series Interrupting Chicken.
 In 2022, he starred in and produced the mockumentary comedy Honk for Jesus.
 Save Your Soul. acting opposite Regina Hall.
-The film premiered at the Sundance Film Festival receiving positive reviews.
+The film premiered at the Sundance Film Festival, receiving positive reviews.
 Justin Chang of NPR wrote, "Brown and Hall give wonderfully complex performances as a disgraced Christian power couple trying to salvage what remains of their spiritual empire."